Our Team

 Otis Buckson

-Project Director, Families First Program
+Program Director, Families First Program

 Buckson is an experienced Human Service Administrator, dedicating much of his career to working in the fields of Family Stability, Youth Advocacy, Workforce Development, and Re-entry.
 Currently, Buckson serves as Program Director for the Families First program in the District of Columbia.
 He is responsible for developing, directing, and overseeing all aspects of the project.
 Prior to joining Evidence-Based Associates, Buckson provided administrative oversight for multiple agencies in Baltimore, Maryland, which included but was not limited to program monitoring and compliance.
 Buckson received a bachelor’s degree in Elementary Education from Morgan State University and a Master of Science degree in Human Services Administration through a collaborative program at the University of Baltimore & Coppin State University.